Mehul1995/angular-voting-app/README.md

 **Screenshots:**

 >```The First screenshot is a .gif file that showcases typing style in the browser.
-P.S: there was a frame drop for not giving the actual feel of the typing style.```
+P.S: there was a frame drop resulting for not displaying the actual feel of the typing style.```

 >```Remaining screenshots gives details on the application.```